Seawolves assistant has guided nation’s top scoring defense over past three years

-Caitlin Defliese was named to head coach Joe Spallina's staff in August 2011.
+Caitlin Defliese was named to head coach Joe Spallina's staff in August 2011 and elevated to associate head coach in August 2015.
 Defliese comes to Stony Brook after serving as Spallina's top assistant at Adelphi, where the two of them helped the Panthers win the 2011 NCAA Div.
 II national championship.

 "Having worked with Caitlin [in 2011], it was essential that she join me here at Stony Brook," Spallina said.
 "She has an outstanding lacrosse mind and a winning pedigree.
 She is a tireless worker and a proven winner, someone who can relate to the players and dissect the x's and o's."

 Defliese is primarily charged with working with Stony Brook's gem of a defensive unit that has shattered national, conference and school records.
 The Seawolves allowed 5.65 goals per game in 2013, an NCAA Division I record they actually topped in 2014 when they yielded 5.17 goals per game.
 SBU was the only squad in the country to surrender fewer than six goals per game in 2013 and held top-ranked Maryland to its two lowest goal totals of the season (11 and 8).